opnfv/barometer/docs/release/userguide/installguide.docker.rst

 Before starting to build and run the Collectd container, understand the available flavors of Collectd containers:
   * barometer-collectd - stable release, based on collectd 5.11
-  * barometer-collectd-master - release based on collectd 'master' branch
+  * barometer-collectd-master - release based on collectd 'main' branch
-  * barometer-collectd-experimental - release based on collectd 'master' branch that also includes set of experimental (not yet merged into upstream) pull requests
+  * barometer-collectd-experimental - release based on collectd 'main' branch that also includes set of experimental (not yet merged into upstream) pull requests